 SPL has resources and staff to assist you.
-Staff in Welcoming Initiatives are dedicated to learning all they can about emerging technology to better aid Saskatoon residents, and often seek out new opportunities to bring SPL out to the community.
+Staff in Outreach and Access Services are dedicated to learning all they can about emerging technology to better aid Saskatoon residents, and often seek out new opportunities to bring SPL out to the community.

 Physical Accessibility of Our Buildings

 The library can come to you!
 Library materials are available at drop-in centres, senior care homes and residences, youth homes, correctional facilities and other short-term-stay facilities for people of all ages.

 Local volunteers and Outreach and Access Services staff choose materials that meet the needs of residents and coordinate book exchanges.

 Library materials are available to anyone living in Saskatoon who are unable to visit the library because of illness, age or disability.
 We will select materials and have them delivered to you according to a schedule.
 This service is free.
 Call 306.975.7565 for more information.